yazeze2/Text_Mining/README.md

 ## Contents

-- Understand how to connect with Twitter REST Api
+- Understand how to connect with Twitter REST API
 - Search twitter for tweets which contain #demonetization and write data to a csv file
 - Remove Stopwords, Stemmings and visualize frequent words on Wordcloud
 - Feature extraction from text